Restoring Injured Brains to Normal Function Is Now Possible

 Football season is here and you’re going to be hearing a lot about concussions.
 It happens every season.
 While you may not play football, injured brains are a reality for many people.
 Whether it’s a fall, a car wreck, or a sports injury, these types of brain injuries are very common.

 And they dramatically affect the lives of those who suffer the brain injuries.
-That’s because post-concussion symptoms can include fatigue, headaches, visual disturbances, memory loss, poor attention/concentration, sleep disturbances, dizziness/loss of balance, irritability/emotional disturbances, depression, seizures, nausea, loss of smell, sensitivity to light and sounds, mood changes, getting lost or confused, and slowness in thinking.
-Some people never function normally again.
+That’s because post-concussion symptoms can include fatigue, headaches, visual disturbances, memory loss, poor attention/concentration, sleep disturbances, dizziness/loss of balance, irritability/emotional disturbances, seizures, nausea, loss of smell, sensitivity to light and sounds, mood changes, getting lost or confused, and slowness in thinking.
+Some people with injured brains never function normally again.

-Wouldn’t it be great if there was a way to heal the damage of a concussion and restore the injured brain to normal?
+Wouldn’t it be great if there was a way to heal the damage of a concussion and restore the injured brains to normal?
 If there was such a treatment, we could use it to treat any kind of damage to neurological tissue (brain and nerve cells).
-This type of treatment would be a miracle, as these brain cells do not replicate themselves.
-That’s why it is so hard for patients to recover after a stroke or brain injury.
+This type of treatment would be a miracle, as these injured brain cells do not replicate themselves.
+That’s why it is so hard for patients to recover after a stroke or injured brains.

 One example of this is a condition I have reported on before called Mild Traumatic Brain Injury or mTBI.
 Despite the name, mTBIs are often anything but “mild.”
 In addition to football players, they are a fairly common occurrence in our soldiers.
 These injuries usually happen during an explosion in which there is either a direct and/or a concussive injury to the brain.